nsheff/env/README.md

 	git config --global user.name "nsheff"

 	# Set up auth keys if you like
+	# instructions:

+	ssh-keygen -t rsa -b 4096 -C "identifier"

+	# Now copy/paste that into GitHub at: https://github.com/settings/ssh

+## Run basic configuration

+Use one of the scripts in [system/](system) like [system/basicSetup.sh](system/basicSetup.sh)

 ## Cloning the repo and setting up
 Start from here if you already have git set up how you want it